nicholastay/personal-web/content/windows-setup.md

 title: Windows setup
 ---

+Note: I don't really use Windows anymore.
+This is just here for reference if I ever need to again for gaming.

-Not ideal but using it for gaming on the desktop.
-I use Education edition which seems to come with the least crap.
+I prefer to use Education edition which seems to come with the least crap.

 ## General